udaysidhu99/thecharttoppers/README.md

 - veteran_suicides_by_states.csv: This file contains the veteran suicides per year, geographic region and state from the US Department of Veterans Affairs for years 2001 to 2021, specifically from the raw file VA_State_Sheets_2001-2021_Appendix_508.xlsx.
   1. Raw data from the 'Veteran Suicides by State' tab was copy and pasted to a clean CSV file.
 - Depression all.csv: This file combined the depression per 100k from depression dataset within years 2020 to 2022, specifically the files Depression 2020.xlsx, Depression 2021.xlsx, and Depression 2022.xlsx.
-  1. Raw data from the years were merged to 1 dataset.
+  1. Raw data from the different years were merged to 1 dataset.

 The  `datasets/` folder also includes two raw datasets which only underwent cleaning via Python (and not Excel).
 The code for cleaning these files are documented in `code/`.
 - Unemployment in America Per US State.csv: This file contains unemployment data from the US Bureau of Labor Statistics from 2000 to 2022.
 - us_states_areas.csv: This file contains the Total Area in square miles for each state from the US Census Bureau.

 ### Main Notebook Code (code/)
-The folder `code/` contains the 3 main Python notebooks for the project:
+The folder `code/` contains 2 sub-folders:
+1. `final-notebook/` which contains the main project notebook:
-1. **Main Python Notebook.ipynb:** This notebook contains the main original code for the Exploratory Data Analysis spanning the years 2000 to 2022.
-To use the code itself, running the Main Python Notebook is sufficient.
+   - **TheChartToppers_FinalNotebook.ipynb:** This notebook contains the main original code for the Exploratory Data Analysis spanning the years 2000 to 2022.
+For the project, running this notebook is sufficient.
+3. `supporting-notebooks/` which contains two Python supporting notebooks:
-2. **2000 to 2010 Analysis.ipynb:** This notebook contains the same Python code as the Main Python Notebook, but only filtered for the years 2000 to 2010, to compare the EDA results from the earliest 11 years of the dataset.
+   - **2000-2010_notebook.ipynb:** This notebook contains the same Python code as the main notebook TheChartToppers_FinalNotebook.ipynb, but only filtered for the years 2000 to 2010, to compare the Exploratory Data Analysis results from the earliest 11 years of the dataset.
-3. **2011 to 2022 Analysis.ipynb:** This notebook contains the same Python code as the Main Python Notebook, but only filtered for the years 2011 to 2022, to compare the EDA results from the latest 12 years of the dataset.
+   - **2011-2022_notebook.ipynb:** This notebook contains the same Python code as the main notebook TheChartToppers_FinalNotebook.ipynb, but only filtered for the years 2011 to 2022, to compare the Exploratory Data Analysis results from the most recent 12 years of the dataset.

 Each notebook is divided into 2 parts:
-- **Importing and Cleaning the Datasets:** This section includes all of the raw and processed datasets from  `datasets/`, which are imported and further cleaned in the Main Python notebook.ipynb.
+- **Importing and Cleaning the Datasets:** This section includes all of the raw and processed datasets from  `datasets/`, which are imported and further cleaned in the main notebook TheChartToppers_FinalNotebook.ipynb.
-- **Exploratory Data Analysis:** This section presents the different line charts, bar charts, maps, scatter plots and other types of visualizations to answer the project’s main research question: What key factors significantly impact suicide rates in the United States?
+- **Exploratory Data Analysis:** This section presents the different line charts, bar charts, maps, scatter plots and other types of visualizations to answer the project’s main research question: *What key factors significantly impact suicide rates in the United States?*
-The various visualizations are done using different Python packages, which needs to be installed before running the Main Python Notebook.
+The visualizations are done using different Python packages such as plotly and matplotlib, which needs to be installed before running the Main Python Notebook.
 See installation guide above.

 ### Miscellaneous (miscellaneous/)
 The folder `miscellaneous/` contains images and other files relevant to the project.

 ## Data Sources
-Below are the formal citations where the files from `raw_datasets/` and `datasets/` were obtained from.
+Below are the formal APA citations where the files from `raw_datasets/` and `datasets/` were obtained from.

 **Demographic Data:**
 1. 2000 to 2020 Year State Suicides.txt: Centers for Disease Control and Prevention. (n.d.).
 State suicide mortality rates (2000 to 2020) [Data set].
 CDC Wonder Current Final Multiple Cause of Death Data.
 Retrieved October 18, 2024 from https://wonder.cdc.gov/mcd.html